magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-over.md

 ## Page caching overview {#config-cache-over}
 Caching one of the most effective way of improving performance of web applications of all kinds.
 Generally speaking, there are two ways to cache: client-side (browser) and server-side.
 In addition, there are two types of content: public (available to multiple customers) and private (specific to one customer).

-Magento page caching is synonymous with *full-page caching*.
+Magento page caching is synonymous with *full-page caching*; in other words, we cache the entire page.
 The Magento application gives you the following options:

-*	Default caching mechanism which stores cache files in any of the following:
+*	The default caching mechanism which stores cache files in any of the following:

 	*	On the file system.